-Certain drugs require prior authorization (approval in advance) from Medica in order to be covered.
-These medications are shown on the Drug List with the abbreviation "PA."
+Certain prescription drugs require prior authorization (approval in advance) from Medica in order to be covered.
+These prescription drugs are shown on the Drug List with the abbreviation "PA."
 The Drug List is available to providers, including pharmacies.
 Please see Prior authorization in Referrals and Prior Authorization for more information about prior authorization requirements and processes.
-Your network provider who prescribes the drug should initiate the prior authorization process.
-You must contact Member Services to request prior authorization for drugs prescribed by a non-network provider.
-You will pay the entire cost of the drug received if you do not meet Medica's authorization criteria.
+Your network provider who prescribes the prescription drug should initiate the prior authorization process.
+You must contact Member Services to request prior authorization for prescription drugs prescribed by a non-network provider.
+You will pay the entire cost of the prescription drug received if you do not meet Medica's prior authorization criteria.